 - kn-i client app (for smartphone)

 - Canary Wharf location-specific data in a repository

 - kn-i dashboard for Canary Wharf

 Plus we have to finalise the paperwork and also start preparing for our pitches the following week.
-What we have to show off is a demonstration of what KnowNow would do in an 8 week pilot.
-For us that has to be seeing 10,000 concurrent users accessing kn-i to obtain the best realtime information about Canary Wharf.
-Then demonstrating to Canary Wharf how that community can be used to track, manage and improve outcomes for the rest of the Canary Wharf residents, workers or visitors.
+What we have to show off is a demonstration of what KnowNow would do in an 8-week pilot.
+For us that has to be seeing 10,000 concurrent users accessing kn-i to obtain the best real-time information about Canary Wharf.
+Then demonstrate to Canary Wharf how that community can be used to track, manage, and improve outcomes for the rest of the Canary Wharf residents, workers, or visitors.

 The final Cognicity Blog will be from the results day post the 16th April.
-It will feature some lessons learnt, highlights and planned next steps on the KnowNow & kn-i journey.
+It will feature some lessons learned, highlights, and planned next steps on the KnowNow & KN-I journey.